starfreck/Bing-Wallpaper-Server/README.md

 ### 🚝 Run

 - Create a .env file from .env.example above in the root folder.
-- This app uses the MongoDB to store the alredy parsed image date you might want to use a local or a remove version of MongoDB.
+- This app uses the MongoDB to store the alredy parsed image data. you might want to use a local or a remote version of MongoDB.

     `pip3 install -r requirements.txt`
     `python3 app.py`